Fall in the Blue Ridge Mountains by Leslie Restivo

 Linville Falls Trails

 Take your pick of five dramatic viewpoints of this thundering waterfall, reached by two wooded trails.
-The autumn colors tend to be brightest here in early-to-mid fall.
+Autumn colors tend to be brightest here in early to mid-fall.

 Biltmore Estate Trails